Remediation

 e.
 Students submit the remediation assignment by the deadline.

 f.
-Course director reviews and determines whether knowledge gap has been closed or remains open.
+Course director reviews and determines whether the knowledge gap has been met or remains unmet.

 3.Documentation